sthordall/docker/gocd/README.md

 > Mounting docker with some of its dependent libraries might not work
 > specifically in case of your OS/Docker version combination.

+> There are different versions of `gocd-agent-*` available, but `ubuntu` flavor
+> was chosen specifically because mounted docker client is most likely to be
+> compatible with it.

 Do not forget that in order for the trick of re-using outer docker client to work there should be a few thinkgs in place: